BAfoSHO/webCrawler/README.md

 ## Getting started

+This project uses ChromeDriver for Selenium testing.
+The ChromeDriver executable must be in the same directory as the project's executable.
+    The latest version of ChromeDriver can be downloaded from [here](https://chromedriver.chromium.org/downloads).

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!